AllenInstitute/MIES/Packages/doc/SweepFormula.rst

   a data wave.

 The entries are written to the textual results wave for documentation purposes and later querying.
-The second parameter which can be any numerical/textual array is serialized and stored under the given name.
+The second parameter which can be any numerical/textual array, or output from other operations, is serialized and stored under the given name.

 The operation returns the data argument unchanged.